 The term blogging is actually short for “web logging” and the same goes for bloggers which is the shortened version of “web loggers.”

 And if you’ve got the writing skills, there are several options to generate extra income that fall under the blogging umbrella.

-The first one being to look at some available domain names and start your own website and personal blog.
+The first one being to look at some available domain names, choose a template, and start your own website and personal blog.

 Don’t worry, Stormtrooper.

 You can choose any blog topic imaginable from writing about traveling the galaxy, your Jedi obsession, or even home business reviews (wink, wink).

 With more than 500 million blogs out there (a quarter of ALL the websites in existence), you’re jumping into a Very.
 Crowded.
 Pool.

 So you better have some serious writing chops if you’re gonna stand out.